 10:15 - 11:00

-Transformers are the new go-to technology for Natural Language Processing and are also starting to gain traction in the computer vision community.
-However, despite all their successes and widespread adaption, they have one major drawback: Their computation and memory requirements grow quadratically with the input size.
+Transformers are the new go-to technology for Natural Language Processing (NLP) and are also starting to gain traction in the computer vision community.
+However, despite all their successes and widespread adoption, they have one major drawback: Their computation and memory requirements grow quadratically with the input size.
 Hence training transformer models from scratch is a very resource-intensive task.

 In this session we want to take a look at the current state of the research into efficient transformer layers, i.e. reformulations of the vanilla transformers that have computation and/or memory requirements of O(n*log(n)) or even O(n).
 If your knowledge about transformers or complexity theory is a bit rusty, do not worry: The session will start with a short refresher on both topics so you can make the most of it.